 - Environmental changes

-Making certain changes in your pet’s environment, such as adding steps or ramps, providing a larger litter box with low sides for easy access, and a well-padded bed or a heated bed can help improve comfort and accessibility to cats that are in pain.
+Making certain changes in your pet’s environment, such as adding steps or ramps, providing a larger litter box with low sides for easy access, and a well-padded bed can help improve comfort and accessibility to cats that are in pain.

 - Alternative therapies